bitcoinlayers/community-calls/README.md

 The Bitcoin Layers project hosts weekly community calls with members of the community to discuss things related to Bitcoin scaling protocols.

 Community calls are hosted in our [telegram channel](https://t.me/+8rv-1I2gkmQ4ZmJh).
+The next community call is on April 4th, 2024 at 2pm Eastern.

 ## Previous call notes